d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 * Summary statistic

-* P-value
+* P-value and interpretation

 * Conclusion (written to answer the research question)

-* Confidence interval
+* Confidence interval and interpretation

-* Interpretation of the confidence interval

-* Scope of inference
+* Generalization - to what group do the results apply?

 \vspace{3in}